 When you file a consumer proposal, a note will appear on the public records section of your credit report referring to your consumer proposal with the date it was filed.

-Once you have completed your proposal and received your Certificate of Full Performance, the note on your credit report will be updated to state that you have successfully done so.
+Once you have completed your proposal and received your Certificate of Full Performance, this note will be removed.

 When reviewing your credit report, make sure that there are no mistakes.
 If you spot any errors, tell the credit bureaus immediately and ask them to update or remove any information that shouldn’t be there.

-What debts are released when you receive your Certificate of Full Performance?
+What debts are released after receiving a Certificate of Full Performance?

 - Credit card debts